How it works

 Now you know what your customers actually think about your brand identity, it’s time to set out what you wish they would think.
 This requires a lot of self-reflection and discussion internally with your team.
 Here are some questions to ask yourself:

-If you’re not clear on who your customers are and what problems you help them solve, it makes sense to carry out consumer profiling.
+If you’re not clear on who your customers are and what problems you help them solve, it makes sense to carry out different types of consumer profiling.
 This exercise is a fantastic opportunity to learn more about your customers and move towards more customer-centric messaging (ultimately strengthening your connection with them).

 When we did this, we discovered that Attest customers are most likely to be marketeers at high growth companies, working across multiple channels and tactical executions.
 A key motivation for using us is understanding the ‘why’ (i.e. why do consumers behave like that?
 Why does this category act like this?
 Was our campaign impactful?).